Hay Fever (play): Critical reception

 After the first Broadway production The New York Times observed, "If Mr Coward had packed his play with half the humor the actors bring to their parts, Hay Fever might be steadily amusing; at present it has many colorless moments".
+In Vogue David Carb described the play as "tremendously funny in places" and with the potential to be "a capital 'one-acter'", but with "much too much of the same thing".

-Six years later, after the first New York revival, the same paper said that the play was "theatrical satire, and infernally delicate and accomplished.
+Six years later, after the first New York revival, The New York Times said that the play was "theatrical satire, and infernally delicate and accomplished.
 It is dry, subtle, mettlesome comedy, and it is enormously entertaining".
 After the 1985 revival opened, the paper said:

 Coward was aware that the play lacked obvious witticisms.
 He commented:

 To me the essence of good comedy writing is that perfectly ordinary phrases such as "Just fancy!" should, by virtue of their context, achieve greater laughs than the most literate epigrams.
 Some of the biggest laughs in Hay Fever occur on such lines as "Go on", "No there isn't, is there?" and "This haddock's disgusting".
 There are many other glittering examples of my sophistication in the same vein, but I shall refrain from quoting them ...

 In a study of Coward's plays, published in 1982, John Lahr called Hay Fever "the first and the finest of his major plays".
 In 2014 Michael Billington wrote of a new production: "I found myself wondering why, 90 years after it was written, Noël Coward's comedy still proves so astonishingly durable.
 I suspect it is because it combines astute observation with ironclad technique".